-(if you already have it enabled, then turn it off and re-enable it).
+(if you already have it enabled, turn it off and re-enable it).
 Now, wait for a few seconds for the sync to complete.
-Once done, try re-entering the password, and hopefully, the issue would have been rectified.
+Once done, try re-entering the password; hopefully, the issue will be rectified.

 Browse in Private Mode

 Open the desired site where you need to create the account.
 See if it works out in your favor or not.

 Switch to a Different Browser

-If both these methods didn’t work out, then you may have to consider switching over to a different browser, at least temporarily.
+If both these methods don’t work out, you may have to consider switching over to a different browser, at least temporarily.
 In this regard, there are quite a few options at your disposal, but considering the current scenario, users have confirmed that DuckDuckGo Browser isn’t getting bugged with this issue.